 Meet the OB-GYN Team

-Senior Nurse Midwife
+Senior Certified Nurse Midwife

 Bethany Berry, CNM, MSN, is a senior nurse midwife at Southcentral Foundation.
 Bethany previously resided in North Carolina and Connecticut and has lived in Alaska for more than 10 years.
 A midwife since 1996, she received her nursing and midwifery training at Johns Hopkins University and Yale University.
 Bethany enjoys working with Indigenous women and families of all ages, in Alaska and the Navajo and Lakota Nations.
 Getting to know individuals and their families, supporting their reproductive health journeys and choices are her passions.
-Bethany enjoys sharing story while being a midwife.
+She enjoys sharing story while being a midwife.
 In addition, she enjoys camping, fishing, hiking, sailing, and berry picking with her family and friends.

 Dr. Tricia Capo